atlasmoth/go_neynar_sdk/v1/docs/CastAPI.md

 )

 func main() {
-	apiKey := "apiKey_example" // string | API key required for authentication. (default to "NEYNAR_API_DOCS")
+	apiKey := "apiKey_example" // string | API key required for authentication. (optional) (default to "NEYNAR_API_DOCS")
-	threadHash := "threadHash_example" // string | The hash of the thread to retrieve casts from. (default to "0xfe90f9de682273e05b201629ad2338bdcd89b6be") viewerFid := int32(56) // int32 | fid of the user viewing this information, needed for contextual information. (optional) (default to 3)
+	threadHash := "threadHash_example" // string | The hash of the thread to retrieve casts from. (optional) (default to "0xfe90f9de682273e05b201629ad2338bdcd89b6be") viewerFid := int32(56) // int32 | fid of the user viewing this information, needed for contextual information. (optional) (default to 3)

 	configuration := openapiclient.NewConfiguration()